Endless33/vrp-validation-kit/README.md

 VRP Validation Kit

-VRP Validation Kit is a standalone executable validation harness for testing core VRP continuity invariants.
+VRP Validation Kit is a standalone executable validation harness for validating core VRP continuity invariants.

-The purpose of this repository is not to expose implementation details.
+The goal is not to expose implementation details.

-The purpose is to provide a reproducible environment where engineers can execute validation scenarios and inspect runtime evidence directly.
+The goal is to provide a reproducible executable that engineers can run independently and inspect directly.

 ---

-What Is Being Validated

-The validation kit focuses on execution correctness under unreliable network conditions.

-The following invariants are tested:

-- Duplicate logical mutations must not commit twice
-- Stale authority decisions must be rejected
-- Stale epochs must be rejected
-- Session identity must survive transport changes
-- Canonical execution must remain deterministic
-- Runtime evidence must be reproducible

----

-Why This Exists
+Purpose

 Most networking demonstrations focus on connectivity.

-VRP focuses on execution continuity.
+VRP focuses on execution correctness.

 Transport may fail.

-Execution correctness must remain preserved.
+Execution correctness must remain deterministic.

-This validation kit allows independent engineers to observe the resulting behavior directly.
+This validation kit allows engineers to observe that behavior through reproducible runtime evidence.

+---

+Tested Invariants

+The validation kit currently validates:

+- Duplicate commit rejection
+- Stale authority rejection
+- Stale epoch rejection
+- Session identity preservation across transport migration
+- Authority migration correctness
+- Canonical commit history consistency

 ---